BruttherJOE/CodingNotes/README.md

 for subtitles, do ## (yoursubtitlehere)
 for subsubtitles, do ### (yoursubsubtitlehere)
 and so on and so forth

+to force line return (new line), add ("  ") double spaces at the end of a line
 ## this is a subtitle

 ```